senzee1984/InflativeLoading/README.md

 }
 ```

+For `DLL` files, DumPEFromMemory creates a file mapping and maps a view of the file without executing DllMain().

-Secondly, the content of the PE file already exists in the loader's memory(Like a byte array), but the loader still allocates memory space again.
-The execution of DumpPEFromMemory is completed on the operator's dev machine, the operator gets a dump of the PE file when it is loaded in memory.
-Although some data still requires updates, there is no need to allocate memory region on the victim's machine.
+Secondly, the PE file's content already exists in the loader's memory(like a byte array), but the loader allocates memory space again.
+The execution of DumpPEFromMemory is completed on the operator's dev machine.
+The operator gets a dump of the PE file when it is loaded in memory.
+Although some data still requires updates, there is no need to allocate a memory region on the victim's machine.

 In this way, rather than manually map a file, we only need to patch specific data regions like `Import Directory`, `Base Relocation Table Directory`, `Delayed Load Import Descriptors Directory`, etc.